-Traditionally, GSA Audits or Contractor Assistance Visits were scheduled in the first year to 18 months of your contract, and then about 12-18 months before the end of the five year term.
-Beginning in 2014, the frequency of audits will depend on factors such as:
+Until 2014, GSA Audits or Contractor Assistance Visits were scheduled in the first year to 18 months of the contract term, and then about 12-18 months before the end of the five year term.
+Beginning in 2014, the frequency of audits was changed and depend on factors such as:

 An Industrial Operations Analyst would typically visit your firm to review your procedures and compliance with the terms of your contract.
 GSA now frequently conducts "virtual assessments" where it would conduct meetings via web conferencing and review documents electronically.

 This webinar teaches you...

 Business owners, managers, staff responsible for GSA contract administration, sales managers, office managers.

 Contact us for scheduling using the form to the right.

 Private Webinar - $795 - complete the form to the right.